gplima89/AzureFileLifeCycleAudit/README.md

 ### Changing Configuration

-No script modification needed - simply update the Automation Variables:
+To change what storage accounts or file shares are audited:

+**For scheduled runs:**
-1. Go to **Shared Resources** > **Variables**
+1. Go to the runbook's **Schedules** section
-2. Click on the variable to update
+2. Click on the schedule to modify
-3. Change the value
+3. Update the parameters
-4. Save
+4. Save changes

+**For manual runs:**
+- Simply provide different parameters when starting the runbook

 ### Modifying the Script